Fairness in Ranking: A Survey: Score-based Ranking

 Fairness is interpreted as equality of outcomes, suggesting an underlying assumption of WAE, per classification in Section~\ref{sec:frame:mit_goal}.
 Assuming the existence of indirect discrimination in candidate scores (\ie that the observation process between construct space \cs and observable space \os is biased), the paper aims to ensure a similar representation of groups in the ranked outcomes.

-The approach is designed around a relative view of effort: candidates are ranked according to score within a demographic group, and a ranked outcome is considered fair if the groups are mixed in equal proportion when the input is balanced, as in Figure~\ref{fig:exm_measure_fair_rank_data} by $A_1$ (gender), or, more generally, when statistical parity is achieved at high ranks.
-This clearly links to luck-egalitarian EOP, per classification in Section~\ref{sec:frame:mit_goal}.
+The approach is designed around \revv{conditioning qualification scores on morally-irrelevant circumstances}: candidates are ranked according to score within a demographic group, and a ranked outcome is considered fair if the groups are mixed in equal proportion when the input is balanced, as in Figure~\ref{fig:exm_measure_fair_rank_data} by $A_1$ (gender), or, more generally, when statistical parity is achieved at high ranks. \revv{Assuming that the goal of the competition is to make future prospects comparable, this is consistent with luck-egalitarian \eop}, per classification in Section~\ref{sec:frame:mit_goal}.
+Figure~\ref{fig:mind:prop_represent} and Table~\ref{tbl:method-summary_score} summarize our analysis.